mbbill/Silverfir/docs/Interpreter.md

 # Interpreter: Jump Table Optimization

 The jump table is a technique that significantly improves the performance of the in-place interpreter.
-Among all control instructions, only a few can change the following instruction.
+Among all instructions, there is only a few of them that can potentially change the control flow.
 They are:

 - `if`: If the stack top is zero, jump to either the `else` block or the instruction after `end`.
 - `else`: Always jump to the instruction after the `end` of the `if-else-end` block.